phac-nml/snvphylnfc/README.md

 nextflow run main.nf -profile singularity --input https://raw.githubusercontent.com/phac-nml/snvphylnfc/dev/assets/samplesheet.csv --refgenome https://raw.githubusercontent.com/phac-nml/snvphylnfc/main/assets/reference.fasta --outdir results
 ```

 The pipeline output will be written to a directory named `results`.
-A JSON file for integrating data with IRIDA Next will be written to `results/iridanext.output.json.gz` (please see the (Output)[#Output] section for details).
+A JSON file for integrating data with IRIDA Next will be written to `results/iridanext.output.json.gz` (please see the Output section for details).

 # Output